deepmodeling/abacus-develop/docs/advanced/scf/soc.md

 Both `basis_type=pw` and `basis_type=lcao` support `scf` and `nscf` calculation with SOC effects.

-Atomic forces and cell stresses can not calculated with SOC effects until now.
+Atomic forces and cell stresses can not be calculated with SOC effects yet.

 ### Pseudopotentials and Numerical Atomic Orbitals
 For Norm-Conserving pseudopotentials, there are differences between SOC version and non-SOC version.